-We have several aluminum poles and mounts to choose from for setting up your flag.
+We have several aluminum poles and mounts to choose from for setting up your flag of AZ.
 Each hardware set is used for a different assembly.

 6ft Hand-held pole: These kinds of poles are ideal for holding the Arizona flag in a parade or during patriotic holidays.
 This pole has a decorative top and a removable black handle so that the entire display can be comfortably carried all day.

 Wall-mounted flagpole: Secure your Arizona state flag to a wall for porch or storefront setup.
 This pole set screws against a flat wall and the handle can be adjusted to a variety of angles to suit all kinds of settings.

 The meaning behind the design is a little different from the flags of other southern US states.
 The flags of other states, such as Alabama and Florida, had largely been derived from banners they had flown as Confederate states during the Civil War.
 In contrast, the Arizona state flag was derived from the environment of Arizona itself.

 The state flag of Arizona is made up of several elements:

 - A series of red and gold stripes